Patrick McCaw

-Patrick Andrew McCaw (born October 25, 1995) is an American professional basketball player for the Delaware Blue Coats of the NBA G League.
+Patrick Andrew McCaw (born October 25, 1995) is an American professional basketball player for the Raptors 905 of the NBA G League.
 He played college basketball for the UNLV Runnin' Rebels and earned second-team all-conference honors in the Mountain West Conference (MWC) as a sophomore in 2016.
 McCaw was selected by the Milwaukee Bucks in the second round of the 2016 NBA draft.
 He won three NBA championships in his first three seasons: two with the Golden State Warriors and one with the Toronto Raptors, the first NBA player to do so while switching teams.

 Early life

 McCaw was born in St. Louis, Missouri, to Jeffery and Teresa McCaw.
-He initially attended Christian Brothers College High School but transferred to Montrose Christian School as a senior, where he averaged 13 points per game and led the team to a 20–5 record and the National Christian School Athletic Association Division I title.
-After he graduated, he was ranked as the 38th best shooting guard in the country.
+He initially attended Christian Brothers College High School but transferred to Montrose Christian School as a senior, where McCaw averaged 13 points per game and led the team to a 20–5 record and the National Christian School Athletic Association Division I title.
+After he graduated, McCaw was ranked as the 38th-best shooting guard in the country.

 College career

 McCaw attended UNLV where, in two seasons, he averaged 12.2 points, 4.2 rebounds, 3.3 assists, 2.0 steals and 31.7 minutes in 65 games.
-In his sophomore season, he played 33 games and averaged 14.7 points, 5.2 rebounds, 3.9 assists and 2.45 steals in 33.7 minutes, having the second most steals in the nation.
+In his sophomore season, McCaw played 33 games and averaged 14.7 points, 5.2 rebounds, 3.9 assists and 2.45 steals in 33.7 minutes, having the second-most steals in the nation.
 He earned second-team all-conference honors in the MWC and also was named to their all-defensive team.

 On April 4, 2016, McCaw declared for the NBA draft.